gersteinlab/HiC-spector/README.md

 <h3>Installation</h3>
 HiC-spector is mostly written in Julia.
 It has been tested in Julia 0.4 and 0.5.
 Both the Julia language (http://julialang.org/) and the required packages have to be installed.
 Please refer to the beginning of the file HiC_spector.jl for the necessary packages.
 To get some contact maps for testing the code, please follow the instructions shown in the file data/readme_data.

 There is a Python script available for quantifying reproducibility.
-The Python version can read files in .hic format (https://github.com/theaidenlab/juicebox/wiki/Data).
+The Python version can read files in genomic coordinates as well as the .hic format (https://github.com/theaidenlab/juicebox/wiki/Data).
 To do so, please download the Python version of the tool straw (straw.py) developed by the Aiden lab (https://github.com/theaidenlab/straw).

 <h3>Usage</h3>
 The script run_reproducibility.jl is used to get the reproducibility score from a command-line interface.
 Usage: